vimc/montagu-db-backup/design.md

 ### Off-site backup

 Our backup system copies the starport volume into AWS.
 There is also a second copy of barman running there.
 The AWS setup is described [in the `aws` directory](aws).

+### Logging

+Logs during barman's nightly runs are stored in `~annex/montagu-db-backup/logs` on annex.montagu.